Biowulf21/Merlin/compose.md

 - A CYB staff member will inspect your reservation slot via the aforementioned screenshot and their respective checklist copy.
 - Please standby in the waiting area (Grad Pro annex building), sign an office copy of the subscription contract.
 Write your height and t-shirt anywhere in the contract. and wait to be ushered by a staff member.
 - As you are ushered by a CYB staff, register on the provided laptop from the photographers in the studio.
 - Wait for your name to be called.
 You will then be escorted to the studio by our staff.
 Inspect your photos before proceeding to the next station.
+- Please keep within the 15-minute alloted time for your pictorial schedule.
+Try to avoid doing anything that will take up too much time.
+If delay is unavoidable, please do all the necessary preparations beforehand.

 There will be 3 stations (Please wear your outfit according to pictorial shoot and follow the order below):